Pot Roast Seasoning

 Of course, each of us has an opinion, so if you find the gravy a bit salty, add some extra water and increase the amount of cornstarch slurry to adjust to the extra liquid.

-I would recommend skipping the kosher salt in the cooking phase.
+I would recommend skipping adding any kosher salt in the cooking phase.
 You can always add some at the end if you find it needs a little lift.

-My favorite side dish to serve with Beef Arm Roast is old-fashioned mashed potatoes (you have to have someplace to put that delicious gravy!).
+My favorite side dishes to serve with Beef Roast are old-fashioned mashed potatoes (you have to have someplace to put that delicious gravy!) and Jalapeno Creamed Corn.

-Honey Sriracha Brussels Sprouts or Jalapeno Cream Corn make fantastic veggie side dishes and bring some great nutrition to the dinner plate.
+Honey Sriracha Brussels Sprouts make fantastic veggie side dishes and bring some great nutrition to the dinner plate.

 I enjoy a good jello salad as a side dish/dessert with pot roast.
 It just feels old-timey.